jasonasher/dc_doh_hackathon/README.md

 * **Data cleaning:** Help us convert raw data frames into clean feature datasets that are ready to integrate into models!
 * **Data visualization:** Look at the available datasets (See the "Dataset summary" tab in our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing), chat with DC DOH agency representatives about maps and visualizations of interest, and create the visualizations!
 * **User interface/experience (UI/UX):** 1) Build out features for our current 311 data portal (http://dc311portal.codefordc.org/) OR 2) Design and start to develop an application to view and report restaurant violations.
+* **Develop web app:** From 311 data analysis develop a web app or for system that can improve the quality of data while inspection is done and during follow up.
 * **Project management:** Interested in helping us manage the project?
 Chat with one of the project leads!

 Find a task to tackle in Github issues!

 ## Contribute your code

 Start by forking this repository to your Github account (click "Fork" in the top right).
 Then clone the forked version of the repository to your computer using the URL listed under "Clone or Download".
 ```
 $ git clone <url-of-your-fork>
 ```